- Published on

-Having recently started FindYourTrip, India's first trip aggregator with an aim to provide a platform for users to search, compare and book tours and trips from any trip organizer or travel and tour company in India.
+Having recently started FindYourTrip, India's first trip aggregator to provide a platform for users to search, compare and book tours and trips from any trip organizer or travel and tour company in India.
 We wanted to give an overview of the journey in a blog post.
 How we managed to build complete tech for a startup in just 10$ per year.
 Furthermore, it has the freedom to extend and enhance our components and platforms.

 A very good technological startup has three similarities.
-First, they have a talented and talented team.
+First, they have a talented team.
 Second, they have an amazing idea.
 They also have the first ideal tech stack to use.
 It is impossible to emphasize the last point enough.
 World-class ideas will go in vain if founders choose to use sophisticated, complex, or outdated technology.

 FYT Tech Stack:

 - Frontend: NEXT JS, for hybrid static & server rendered react web pages

 - Backend: NEXT JS, Node Server deployed on vercel

 - DB: Postgres SQL, hosted on Heroku